Gambling addiction treatment begins with recognizing the problem

-- Obsessive-Compulsive Disorder (OCD)
+- Obsessive-compulsive disorder (OCD)

-- Bipolar Disorder
+- Bipolar disorder

 When a person has an addiction and a mental disorder, it is called a dual diagnosis and it needs to be treated along with the addiction.
 Dual diagnoses are common in many types of addiction.
 Problem gambling is sometimes a symptom of bipolar disorder so this will need to be evaluated before making a diagnosis.

-Getting Treatment in New Jersey
+Getting gambling addiction treatment in New Jersey

-This is your time to come out of hiding that gambling problem you’ve been trying to cover up.
+This is your time to come out of hiding from that gambling problem you’ve been trying to cover up.
 You can do yourself, your family, and your friends a favor by making that one step into recovery.
 You are not the only person to suffer from a gambling addiction.

-And we are one of the few facilities that have a dedicated treatment program for gambling addiction along with our accredited substance use disorder programs.
+And we are one of the few facilities that has a dedicated treatment program for gambling addiction along with our accredited substance use disorder programs.
 We care about every client because many of us have been in your place.
-Call us now.
-This can be turned around and you can start now.